Signorinetta

 Signorinetta (1905–1928) was a British Thoroughbred racehorse and broodmare.
 In a racing career which lasted from 1907 to 1908 she ran thirteen times and won three races.
-Although most of her career was undistinguished she showed outstanding form at Epsom in the summer of 1908 when she won both The Derby and The Oaks.
+Although most of her career was undistinguished she showed outstanding form at Epsom in the summer of 1908 when she won both the Derby and the Oaks.
 Trained by her eccentric and unconventional Italian owner, she won the Derby as a 100/1 outsider, creating one of the biggest upsets in racing history.
 After her retirement from racing she had some success as a broodmare.

 Background

-She was bred, owned and trained by Cavaliere Edoardo Ginistrelli (1833–1920), who had come to England from Italy in the early 1880s after selling his stud and stable near Mount Vesuvius.
-Signorinetta's dam was called Signorina who had been unbeaten in nine races as a two-year-old including the Middle Park Plate.
-Signorina won two more the following season and was runner up in The Oaks, and won the Lancashire Plate as a four-year-old.
-However she had not produced a live foal for 10 consecutive seasons, before foaling Signorino, a colt who was second in the 2000 Guineas and then third in the Derby.
+Signorinetta was bred, owned and trained by Cavaliere Edoardo Ginistrelli (1833–1920), who had come to England from Italy in the early 1880s after selling his stud and stable near Mount Vesuvius.
+Signorinetta's dam, Signorina, was unbeaten in nine races, including the Middle Park Plate, as a two-year-old.
+She won two more races the following season and was runner up in the Oaks.
+As a four-year-old, she won the Lancashire Plate.
+As a brood-mare, she did not produce a live foal for 10 consecutive seasons, before foaling Signorino, a colt who was second in the 2000 Guineas and then third in the Derby.

-At the same stables in Newmarket, Suffolk was a horse called Chaleureux, a nine guinea stallion, which was used as a 'teaser', i.e. his job was to detect when mares came into season.
+At the same stables in Newmarket, Suffolk was a horse called Chaleureux, a nine guinea stallion, which was used as a 'teaser', that is, his job was to detect when mares came into season.
 Ginistrelli noticed that Signorina neighed to Chaleureux each day when he passed her box on his exercise round.
-Mr Ginistrelli decided the two horses were in love and let them mate.
+He decided the two horses were in love and let them mate.
 In horse-breeding circles, allowing a prize mare to breed from an unregarded stallion was deemed total folly.
 However, Ginistrelli based his decision on the "boundless laws of sympathy and love".
 Signorinetta was the resultant foal.
-Rather than send his filly to a professional, Ginistrelli trained her himself at Newmarket, Suffolk.
+Rather than send his filly to a professional, Ginistrelli trained her himself at Newmarket.

 Racing record

 1907: two-year-old season

-Before the Derby Signorinetta was unplaced in her first five races as a juvenile.
+Signorinetta was unplaced in her first five races as a juvenile.
 Her only win was as a two-year-old in a nursery handicap at Newmarket.
-Ginistrelli's methods of training had been subject to much laughter by other racing professionals.
+Ginistrelli's methods of training were subject to much laughter by other racing professionals.

 1908: three-year-old season

 Ginistrelli campaigned Signorinetta ambitiously from the start of the year.
 On her seasonal debut she ran in the 1000 Guineas at Newmarket and finished unplaced behind Rhodora.
 Two weeks later she ran against colts in the Newmarket Stakes over ten furlongs.
-She started at odds of 25/1 and finished fifth to Primer although she reportedly ran well for most of the way before fading in the closing stages.
+She started at odds of 25/1 and finished fifth to Primer, running well for most of the way before fading in the closing stages.